BoolPurist/daily_ruster_man/README.md

 ### Installation path

-This install the app at ~/.cargo/bin/ by default.
+This installs the app at ~/.cargo/bin/ by default.
 You could choose another location via the option --root.
-Make sure the this path ~/.cargo/bin/ or the your choosen destination is in your $PATH to make accessible everywhere.
+Make sure the path ~/.cargo/bin/ or your chosen destination is in your $PATH environment variable to make this app accessible everywhere in your terminal.

 ## Usage